Remains found near Red River identified as 40-year-old Winnipeg mother: police

 -

-Emergency responders in Oak Bay have closed several blocks to traffic after a road maintenance worker was struck and killed by a vehicle on Wednesday morning.
+A municipal worker in Oak Bay is dead after he was struck by a vehicle while inspecting a manhole cover on Wednesday morning.

 -